Lesson 3 is THE most crucial part your social media strategy, because it alone determines whether your efforts will pay off.

-I hear this from my clients often: “I’ve overwhelmed with it all and don’t know where to start!”
+I hear this from my clients often: “I’ve overwhelmed social media marketing and I don’t know where to start!”

 That stems from the feeling that you need to be everywhere.